RahilBA/Seattle-Airbnb-Open-Data/README.md

 3) Forcast the price rates for future months, for example Jan or Feb 2017?

 ### File Description
-These 3 questions are analyzed and answered through 3 different notebooks respectively.
+These 3 questions are analyzed and answered through 3 different notebooks.
 Each file includes data preprocessing, data formatting, visualization, descriptive statistics and predictive analysis.
 But the focus of this study was to follow CRISP-DM process and communicate the result through a blog post than developing the best predictive solution.
 The developed functions and libraries are repeated within each notebook if necessary.

 ### Results
 As mentined before, the result and findings are communicated through a blog posted on Medium and can be found here.